Dynamics of ballistic photocurrents driven by Coulomb scattering

-Over a trajectory of 40 fs, we find that diagonal current first increases linearly for all excitation energies.
-The duration of this initial rise and the behavior after depends on the excitation energy.
-Then, the current either saturates and remains steady or it starts decreasing (Fig.~\ref{fig:current-time}a).
-According to perturbation theory, ballistic current is expected to increase linearly with time at short times~\cite{sipe-second-order-2000}, with the steady state current given by \(\tau\, dJ^\text{b}/dt\) for some relaxation time scale \(\tau\).
-In GeS, we estimate the relaxation times to be in the range 10 fs - 30 fs.
+Over {the initial 0 - 10 fs of the } trajectory, we find that {ballistic} current first increases linearly for all excitation energies.
+The duration, {magnitude, and sign} of this initial rise and the behavior after depends on the excitation energy.
+Then, the current starts {deviating from a linear time dependence} (Fig.~\ref{fig:current-time}a).
+According to perturbation theory, ballistic current is expected to increase linearly with time at short times~\cite{sipe-second-order-2000}, with the steady state current given by \(\tau\, dJ^\text{b}/dt\) for some relaxation time scale \(\tau\). {This departure from linearity reflects a true departure from perturbation theory dynamics, and is not a numerical artifact (Supplemental Material).
+Based on linear fits to the initial part of the trajectory (Fig.~\ref{fig:current-time}a), we estimate the relaxation times in monolayer GeS to be the time of deviation from linearity: $\tau=$ 30, 13, 22 fs, for 2.4 eV, 2.8 eV, and 3.2 eV excitation frequencies respectively}.
 We attribute this relaxation to electron-charge density (e-d) Coulomb scattering because electron-phonon scattering is removed by fixing the ionic degrees of freedom in these simulations.
 The saturation of ballistic current is not related to bleaching of the conduction/valence bands as it is observed even when carrier occupations are far from unity at low intensities (Supplemental Material).
-Besides the steady ballistic current, we also observe oscillations in \(J^\text{b}\) which increase with intensity.
-These are a result of higher order processes which will not be discussed further as they do not contribute to net current.
+Besides the {steadily growing} ballistic current, we also observe oscillations in \(J^\text{b}\) which increase with intensity.
+These are a result of higher order processes which will not be discussed further as they do not contribute to net current. {For the 2.8 eV excitation frequency, only data up to 22 fs is plotted because the dynamics of carrier scattering at this excitation frequency, beyond 22 fs, requires fine $k$-point sampling beyond current computational capabilities (see supplemental materials for full data set).}